atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 This pre-configured .ini file is only set for 1280x1024 VGA monitors.
 Ensure you use this .ini file with a VGA monitor only

-The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

 The default setting for this .ini file is `vga_scaler=1`.

-_<b>When utilizing Integer-Step Scaled video modes set Aspect Ratio: Full Screen in the MiSTer OSD.
+_<b>When utilizing Integer-Step Scaled video modes, set `Aspect Ratio: Full Screen` in the MiSTer OSD.
 This properly displays the provided custom video modes.</b>_

 _<b>For Nintendo Famicom / Nintendo Entertainment System set the following:</b>_